ResMem: Learn what you can and memorize the rest: Related work

 \paragraph{Memory-augmented language models.} In the language modelling literature, several works explore combining neural models with an external database or memory, which can be queried to retrieve additional context~\citep{Lample:2019,Guu:2020,Borgeaud:2021,li2022decoupled}.
-Closer to our work,~\citet{Khandelwal:2020} employ a linear combination of neural network and $k$-nearest neighbour classifier components.
-However, our work is quite different in that our $k$-nearest neighbor components memorizes the \emph{residual} of the DeepNet prediction, whereas \citet{Khandelwal:2020} memorizes the target label directly.
+Closer to our work,~\citet{Khandelwal:2020} employ a linear combination of neural network and $k$-NN classifier components.
+However, a crucial difference is that our $k$-NN components memorizes the \emph{residual} of the DeepNet prediction, whereas \citet{Khandelwal:2020} memorizes the \emph{target label} directly; i.e., their approach is akin to an ensemble of $k$-NN and a deep network.
 Various forms of memory have also been considered in generic classification problems~\citep{Panigrahy:2021,Vapnik:2021,Wang:2022}.
 This line of literature again differs from ResMem in that their memory tries to memorize labels directly, whereas ResMem memorizes the \emph{residuals}, leading to a natural combination of the neural network and the memory component.

 \paragraph{Model compression for large neural networks.} Since ResMem boosts the test accuracy of a small, non-memorizing neural network, we can also view it as a technique that allows a small network to match the performance of a larger one.
 This relates to the model compression literature.
 Distillation~\citep{Hinton:2015, Bucilua:2006} is a popular strategy for compressing a large neural model to a smaller one.
 For a survey of other effective strategies, including pruning, see~\citet{Menghani:2021}.
-In Appendix \ref{sec:sensitivity-cifar} we discuss that ResMem can be regarded as a ``dual procedure'' of distillation.
+In Appendix \ref{sec:sensitivity-cifar}, we discuss how ResMem can be regarded as a ``dual procedure'' of distillation.